 With its vibrant red hue and sweet-tart flavor, a bowl of homemade cranberry sauce is a must-have on the Thanksgiving table.
 It's extremely easy to make from scratch, and you can prepare it beforehand.
 A versatile condiment that's good for more than just the holiday season.
-Use it in sandwiches, cheese platters and desserts like ice cream, pancakes and cheesecake.
+Use it in sandwiches, cheese platters, to top pancakes and desserts like ice cream and cheesecake.

 This is our best cranberry sauce recipe, a must at any holiday table.